edwardgerhold/syntaxjs/README.md

 variables as lists or single values each node, which will be collected when parsing, say ast properties).
 One should update parser api for.

+Everyone who cares not for and deferring them to semantic analysis should analyse the complexity of the semantics.js "slower-static-semantics" module.
+Doing this on an AST to retrieve the properties in a second step hurts JIT and Interpreter hardly.
+It´s traversing the AST over and over.
+And even memoizing will only hinder redoing the same, but not omit the repeating traversals completly.
+The best is to do this in one wash with the first syntactic parsing.

 Example: MethodDefinitions should have .static (static class property) and .special (getter, setter) properties, it´s ugly to test oneself wether it´s a get or a set after the parser had that already.